When does tax season start and end?

-Income and interest statements, Social Security Numbers (SSNs) and Dates of Birth (DOBs) for all family members, Employee Identification Number (EIN) for child care providers, and bank routing and account numbers.
+Income and interest statements, SSNs and DOB for all family members, Employee Identification Number (EIN) for child care providers, and bank routing and account numbers.

 What is one of the most common tax filing mistakes for personnel deployed overseas?

-Not being aware that the Foreign Income Tax Exclusion applies if your spouse works in the local economy overseas.
+Make sure that you are aware of the Foreign Income Tax Exclusion if your spouse works in the local economy overseas.

 Yes.
-The spouse must use a special power of attorney which does not need to be signed in the presence of a notary.
-The spouse can get one from their local Region Legal Service Office or the spouse can go to www.irs.gov to download Form 2848
+The spouse must use a special power of attorney.
+The spouse can get one from the local Region Legal Service Office or the spouse can go to the IRS website to download Form 2848.

 What should Sailors do to help ensure their taxes are done correctly?
 Why is it important that they do them correctly?